 Remember that it’s very much about how many of your emails actually get to their destination.
 If they are classified as spam, either by anti-spam filters, or what’s worse, by your prospects, you may be blocked after just a few hours from hitting ‘send’.

-Daily limit: I couldn’t find direct info about daily sending limit.
+Per day: I couldn’t find direct info about BlueHost’s daily sending limit.

 Additional good-to-know: BlueHost says you can increase the hourly limit once you have a valid reason for doing that.
 Just contact their support team.